Cognigy/Documentation/docs/insights/overview.md

 ## Main menu

-Using the sidebar menu of Insights, you can select all the available data analytical applications to analyze the Agents' performance to improve the Agent for better understanding and improved user experience.
+The sidebar menu of Insights, features all available dashboards and explorers and allows you to quickly switch between different analytics views to analyze your AI Agent's performance.

-The currently selected application is highlighted in a primary color and will be displayed next to the agent at the top as well.
+You can always recognize the currently selected option as the one highlighted in a light blue-grey color in the menu bar, but also by the header displayed in the upper part of your screen.
-You can always go back to Cognigy.AI and your virtual Agent also by clicking the Cognigy.AI entry in the sidebar.
+The sidebar also allows you to switch back to Cognigy.AI by clicking on the **Cognigy.AI** entry.

 <figure>
   <img class="image-center" src="../../../_assets/insights/insights-menu.png" width="100%" />